A. Course Description: BIOL 230 - 4 credits - MICROBIOLOGY

 6. Study the objectives until you can answer each without looking at the answer.

 7. Click on "Quiz Yourself on This Section" and try to answer the self quiz.
 Click on (ans) to see if you are correct.

 8. There are Concept Maps for most of the Learning Objects.
 These can be found by clicking on "Puzzles and Concept Maps" in the website menu.
 There are also direct links to the finished Concept Maps in the Learning Objects themselves.
 Use the "Unfinished Map" and the "Keywords and Phrases for Map" as a self-quiz.
 The "Finished Concept Map" is the completed map and includes direct links to relevant illustrations, photographs, photomicrographs, and Flash animations in your E-text.
 The Concept Maps provide a nice summary of the keypoints of that topic.

 11. All lectures contain at least one active learning activity where small groups of students will work to answer critical thinking questions, complete concept maps, or use audience response (clicker) systems.
-In-class participation is worth a total of 50 points.
+While answers are not graded, students are expected to participate in active learning lecture activities.
+Class participation in lecture is worth a total of 69 points (3 points per lecture; 2 points if you arrive late or leave early).
+Since participation, not merely attendance, is critical to learning, 15 of the 69 points will be deducted from the total participation points of students who attended but never or seldom participated in active learning during lecture.
 Attendance cards will be passed out at the beginning of each lecture period and collected at the end of class.